Virtual payment card startup Privacy.com raises $10.2M – TechCrunch

 “We’re the first company that allows developers to see upfront, transparent revenue sharing and sign up and create cards programmatically the same day,” he said.

 Privacy.com will primarily serve early-stage enterprise companies, which “traditionally need a lighter weight solution for their online payments,” said Jiang.
-“It’s an underserved market, because most incumbents focus on the larger enterprise with monthly minimums and long timeframes.”
+“It’s an underserved market, because most incumbents focus on the larger enterprise with monthly minimums and long time frames.”

 Jiang also said the round will help the company “hire and ramp up product development at a much faster pace” as part of its push to serve more enterprise customers.